• Skip to primary navigation

 Remember, those 3-4 days during which refrigerated food stays good to eat, are relevant only if you stored it properly, within 2 hours after it was cooked.

-As for all leftovers, our goal is to limit contact with oxygen so wrap in cling film, aluminum foil or place it in an airtight container.
+As for all leftovers, our goal is to limit contact with oxygen so wrap in cling film, aluminum foil or plastic wrap.
+Place leftovers in an airtight container.
+Alternatively, you can layer pieces in between pieces of parchment paper and then wrap the stack of slices.

 If you don’t seal it, your food can absorb moisture and smells from other foods stored in the fridge and go bad faster.